My wireless internet connection drops off for no reason at all!

 I find the most common issue is WiFi channel clutter which I will explain below.

 Unless of course you have wireless N, then it’s just time to upgrade.
 You can try to change the channel but with the old technology, don’t expect a lot when you’re fighting against all the other newer wireless AC routers in your area.

 Why do I need to change my wireless channel?

-When your ISP provides you with a new WiFi Wireless Router they are factory defaulted in most cases to channel 1, 6 or 11.
+When your ISP provides you with a new router, they are factory defaulted in most cases to channel 1, 6, or 11.